 The writings of anthropologists make it clear that hunter-gatherers were not passively egalitarian; they were actively so.
-Indeed, in the words of anthropologist Richard Lee, they were fiercely egalitarian.
+Indeed, in the words of anthropologist Richard Lee, they were fiercely egalitarian .
 They would not tolerate anyone's boasting, or putting on airs, or trying to lord it over others.
 Their first line of defense was ridicule.
-If anyone--especially if some young man--attempted to act better than others or failed to show proper humility in daily life, the rest of the group, especially the elders, would make fun of that person until proper humility was shown.
+If anyone—especially some young man—attempted to act better than others or failed to show proper humility in daily life, the rest of the group, especially the elders, would make fun of that person until proper humility was shown.

 Theory 2: Hunter-gathers maintained equality by nurturing the playful side of their human nature, and play promotes equality.

 This is my own theory, which I introduced two years ago in an article in the American Journal of Play.
-I will not go into detail about it here, because I have presented bits of the theory in other posts (see, for example, my post of June 11, 2009).
-Briefly, however, the theory is this.
-Hunter-gatherers maintained their egalitarian ethos by cultivating the playful side of their human nature.
+I will not go into detail about it here, because I have presented bits of the theory in other posts (see, for example, my post from June 11, 2009 ).
+Briefly, however, the theory is this: Hunter-gatherers maintained their egalitarian ethos by cultivating the playful side of their human nature.